Z-Wave: Comparison to other protocols

 For smart home wireless networking, there are numerous technologies working together.
-Z-Wave operates on the sub1GHz (low bandwidth) vs 2.4GHz (high bandwidth) to capitalize on the application-level benefits of low power, long range, less RF interference.
-WiFi and Bluetooth operate on the 2.4GHz bandwidth which manages a lot of traffic among devices that consume a lot of power.
+Z-Wave operates on the sub1GHz (low bandwidth) vs 2.4 GHz (high bandwidth) to capitalize on the application-level benefits of low power, long range, less RF interference.
+WiFi and Bluetooth operate on the 2.4 GHz bandwidth which manages a lot of traffic among devices that consume a lot of power.
 Other network standards include Bluetooth LE and Thread.
 Z-Wave has better interoperability than ZigBee, but ZigBee has a faster data transmission rate.
 Thread and Zigbee operate on the busy Wi-Fi standard frequency of 2.4 GHz, while Z-Wave operates below 1 GHz, which has reduced noise and congestion, and a greater coverage area.
 All three are mesh networks.

 The Z-Wave MAC/PHY is globally standardized by the International Telecommunication Union as ITU 9959 radio, and the Z-Wave Interoperability, Security (S2), Middleware and Z-Wave over IP specifications were all released into the public domain in 2016, and Z-Wave has become a fully-ratified open-source protocol for development.

 OpenZWave is a library, written in C++ and wrappers and supporting projects, to interface different languages and protocol(s) allowing anyone to create applications to control devices on a Z-Wave network, without requiring in-depth knowledge of the Z-Wave protocol.
 This software is currently aimed at application developers who wish to incorporate Z-Wave functionality into their applications.
-As of November 17th, 2022 OpenZWave is no longer being actively maintained.
+As of November 17, 2022 OpenZWave is no longer being actively maintained.

 Matter, brought forth by the Connectivity Standards Alliance, and founded on December 19, 2019, aims to unify device communication so that connected devices will work together, across both wireless technologies and smart home ecosystems.
 Z-Wave networks have IP at the gateway level, enabling cloud connectivity to Matter.
 They can also work together at the local network level.